How the AFTA Chargeback Scheme (ACS) can protect your Travel Agency

 You may have been wondering how the new Australian Federation of Travel Agents (AFTA) Insolvency Scheme (ACS) will impact your agency and exactly how the credit card surcharging changes will work.

 The stress of a supplier collapse is an enormous problem in our industry.
 Traditionally, the travel agent is left holding the bad debt when a customer makes a chargeback in the case of a wholesaler insolvency.
 There has been a massive gap in the system, meaning agents are not protected and have to ultimately chase funds from liquidators to cover customer chargebacks.
 Unfairly, the options for chargeback insurance have been complicated and expensive until now.
-The solution for agency chargeback insurance has now been introduced via the AICS scheme.
+The solution for agency chargeback insurance has now been introduced via the ACS scheme.

 Travel agents Australia-wide witnessed the problem first-hand when Ansett and Air Australia collapsed several years back.
 Fortunately, AFTA has now come up with a cost-effective solution to provide better protection.
-The AFTA operated AICS chargeback scheme includes merchant service fee changes and chargeback insurance for incidental wholesaler insolvency.
+The AFTA operated chargeback scheme includes merchant service fee changes and chargeback insurance for incidental wholesaler insolvency.

 How do the credit card surcharging changes work?

 By registering with AFTA as an ACS authorised agent, a small surcharge will be added on all customer credit card payments, therefore meaning you as the agent will be covered in the result of any supplier collapses.
 You must first elect to be ACS approved.
 There will be more information for AFTA members on the actual merchant service fee rate of the ACS scheme, by the end of August 2017.

 For example, your customer books their trip with their credit card via your travel agency, the credit card payment includes the ACS contribution.